hammerheim-game/hammerheim-rules/4-magic.md

 2 Buboes Difficulty 7
 The Master bestows the gift of pus-filled buboes upon his enemies.
 This spell has a range of 8" and affects a single enemy warrior.
 The warrior must pass a Toughness test or lose a Wound.
-No Armour saves are allowed.
+No Armor saves are allowed.
 3 Stench of Nurgle Difficulty 8
 The Master spews forth a foul, stinking mist that chokes his foes.
 This spell has a range of 6" and affects all living creatures – friend or foe.
 Each enemy warrior in range must pass a Toughness test or lose an Attack until their next turn.
 4 Pestilence Difficulty 10
 The Master inflicts horrible diseases upon the unbelievers.
 All enemy models within 12" of the Master suffer a Strength 3 hit.
-No Armour saves are allowed.
+No Armor saves are allowed.
 5 Scabrous Hide Difficulty 8
 The Master’s skin becomes tough and leathery like that of his patron god.
-The Master has an armour save of 2+ which replaces any normal Armour save.
+The Master has an armor save of 2+ which replaces any normal Armor save.
 The Scabrous Hide lasts until the beginning of his next Shooting phase.
 6 Nurgle’s Rot Difficulty 9
 The Master bestows the blessing of the Plague God upon his foe.